-Snow shovelling is hard work and can put stress on your heart, as well as stress and strain on the rest of your body.
+Snow shovelling is hard work and can put stress on your heart, as well as stress and strain on the rest of your Healthy Body.
 Snow shovelling could be considered as strenuous exercise and it is important to be prepared.
 So, when you are moving snow on your property or at work, consider these tips to make the job easier and safer.

 - Talk to your doctor about snow shovelling and your current health status before the winter season arrives.

 - Think twice about doing your own snow shovelling if you: